Antwerp in spring: markets, cafés and walkable neighborhoods

 Butchers Coffee

-A Slow Afternoon: Book Café or Printing Press History
+A typical Afternoon in Antwerp: Book Café or Printing Press History

 After lunch, you’ll probably want to take it down a notch.
 Antwerp is perfect for that kind of afternoon where you don’t need to tick anything off, just drift into whatever feels right.
 Two places stand out: one for when you want to sit with a coffee and a book, and one for when you’re in the mood for a bit of quiet history.